Kylepurcell10/NetworkDesign/Phase_3_NetworkDesign/ReadMe.txt

 -There the both the client's address and port number will be printed out along with the notification saying that the checksums and packets are ok.
 -This will start the will then start packeting and send the image back to the client -The image received by the client should be the same as the one sent to the server.
+Note: In our case, the image turned into byte